genttunn/feature-manager/README.md

 # feature-manager

 React frontend to consume REST api for QIB collections.
+See user manual in /userguide.

 ## Repos